buswedg/Udacity/Data Analyst Nanodegree/README.md

   <tr>
     <td colspan = "3">

-      Python code which applies data wrangling, applied statistics, machine learning, and effective visualization to a New York City Subway dataset.
+      Applied data wrangling, statistical analysis, machine learning, and visualization techniques to a New York City Subway dataset.
+A Mann-Whitney U-test was used to test the hypothesis that there is a significant difference between the number of people who ride the NYC subway when it is raining versus when it is not raining.
+While an Ordinary Least Squares (OLS) model was fitted to predict the hourly number of Subway entries.

     </td>
   </tr>